neothink-dao/neothink.io/docs/PRESENTATION-OUTLINE.md

   - "How do we maintain the unique identity of each platform?"
   - "What if conversion rates don't meet projections?"
 - Additional data points to support key claims
 - Visual backup slides for detailed discussions if needed

+© 2025 Neothink.
+All rights reserved.